 There are four schedules of partial reinforcement:

 - Fixed-ratio schedules are those where a response is reinforced only after a specified number of responses.
 This schedule produces a high, steady rate of responding with only a brief pause after the delivery of the reinforcer.
+An example of a fixed-ratio schedule would be delivering a food pellet to a rat after it presses a bar five times.

 - Variable-ratio schedules occur when a response is reinforced after an unpredictable number of responses.
 This schedule creates a high steady rate of responding.
 Gambling and lottery games are good examples of a reward based on a variable ratio schedule.
+In a lab setting, this might involved delivering food pellets to a rat after one bar press, again after four bar presses, and a third pellet after two bar presses.

 - Fixed-interval schedules are those where the first response is rewarded only after a specified amount of time has elapsed.
 This schedule causes high amounts of responding near the end of the interval, but much slower responding immediately after the delivery of the reinforcer.
+An example of this in a lab setting would be reinforcing a rat with a lab pellet for the first bar press after a 30 second interval has elapsed.

 - Variable-interval schedules occur when a response is rewarded after an unpredictable amount of time has passed.
 This schedule produces a slow, steady rate of response.
+An example of this would be delivering a food pellet to a rat after the first bar press following a one minute interval, another pellet for the first response following a five minute interval, and a third food pellet for the first response following a three minute interval.

 Choosing a Schedule